 - Seed starters – I have not bought these from DT, but I would just make sure that they are food safe.

-- Pruning shears – Not the greatest quality and there is no telling what kind of metal are used in these tools, but if you are low on money, you can find them at the DT.
+- Pruning shears – Not the greatest quality and there is no telling what kind of metal is used in these tools, but if you are low on money, you can find them at the DT.

 - Small shovels and Rakes – These are small hand shovels, not big ones.
 Perfect for helping dig a small hole for seeds.
-Again, the kind of metal used is questionable, so use your best judgement.
+Again, the kind of metal used is questionable, so use your best judgment.

 - Small fences – These are those cute little decorative fences.

-- Weed barrier – I am not sure what these are made out of, but I would make sure that they are made from food safe material.
+- Weed barrier – I am not sure what these are made out of, but I would make sure that they are made from food-safe material.

 - Popsicle sticks – I am using these for garden markers!